 What is a Swamp Tupelo?

-If you are considering growing swamp tupelo trees, you’ll need to take heed of the following swamp tupelo information: these trees grow in the wild in mucky areas, heavy clay soil or wet sands – not your average landscape tree.
+If you are considering growing swamp tupelo trees, you’ll need to take heed of the following swamp tupelo information: these trees grow in the wild in mucky areas, heavy clay soil, or wet sands – not your average landscape tree.

 Swamp Tupelo Growing Conditions

 They grow best where the soil is always wet from shallow moving water.
-Good sites include swamp banks, estuaries and low coves that are saturated all year long.
+Good sites include swamp banks, estuaries, and low coves that are saturated all year long.
 Even with excellent swamp tupelo care, you won’t be able to grow these trees in dry soil.
 In fact, you’ll find most swamp tupelo in the swamps and estuaries of the Coastal Plain.
-This includes parts of Maryland, Virginia, Florida and Tennessee.
+This includes parts of Maryland, Virginia, Florida, and Tennessee.

 If you like this unusual tree, you may want information on how to grow a swamp tupelo and that begins with finding an appropriate placement in your yard.
 A wet site is of utmost importance, but a sunny site is also essential.
 Swamp tupelos are said to be intolerant of shade.
 However, unless your property consists of swampy conditions and plenty of space, this isn’t likely something to add to the landscape.

 That said, this is a great tree for wildlife.
-According to swamp tupelo information, white-tailed deer love to eat the tree’s new growth and leaves, and many birds and mammals munch its nutritious fruits.
-Other mammals that find nurture in swamp tupelo trees include bears, raccoons and wild turkey.
+According to swamp tupelo information, white-tailed deer love to eat the tree’s new growth and leaves, and many birds and mammals munch on its nutritious fruits.
+Other mammals that find nurture in swamp tupelo trees include bears, raccoons, and wild turkey.
 Birds also nest in the swamp tupelo.
 In addition, the flowers provide nectar for bees.
-So if you are already fortunate to have one of these towering trees in the landscape, keep them around for the wildlife to enjoy.
+So, if you are already fortunate to have one of these towering trees in the landscape, keep them around for the wildlife to enjoy.